Fabio Pacucci

 Fabio Pacucci (born 1988) is an Italian-American astrophysicist and science communicator.
-He is currently a Staff Astrophysicist at the Center for Astrophysics | Harvard & Smithsonian, a collaboration between Harvard University and the Smithsonian Astrophysical Observatory.
+He is currently a Staff Astrophysicist at the Center for Astrophysics Harvard & Smithsonian, a collaboration between Harvard University and the Smithsonian Astrophysical Observatory.

 He is widely known for his research on black holes, quasars, high-redshift galaxies, and dark matter, with a particular emphasis on the formation and evolution of the first black holes in the Universe, also known as black hole seeds.
 Pacucci led the discovery of the first candidate direct collapse black holes and contributed to identifying the farthest gravitationally-lensed quasar and galaxy known prior to the launch of the James Webb Space Telescope.
 More recently, he has been a leading contributor to the study of "Little Red Dots", a population of compact, high-redshift sources potentially hosting overmassive black holes.
+In this field, he led the first study that identified the Little Red Dots with accreting direct collapse black holes.

 Pacucci is also active in science communication.
 He has collaborated with TED-Ed since 2018, creating a series of animated educational videos viewed by millions and translated into over 25 languages.
 In addition to numerous public talks, he has written for media outlets such as Scientific American, Sky & Telescope, and The Conversation.

 Early life and education

-Fabio Pacucci was born in 1988 in Taranto, in the Apulia region of southern Italy.
+Pacucci was born in 1988 in Taranto, in the Apulia region of southern Italy.
 He attended the "Battaglini" Scientific High School and later enrolled at the Sapienza University of Rome, where he earned both his Bachelor of Science degree in Physics and his Master of Science degree in Astronomy and Astrophysics, graduating cum laude.
 He completed his Ph.D. in Physics in 2016 at the Scuola Normale Superiore in Pisa, Italy, under the supervision of Professor Andrea Ferrara.
 His dissertation, titled The First Black Holes in the Cosmic Dark Ages, focused on the theoretical modeling of early black hole formation.

 Career

-After completing his Ph.D. in 2016, Fabio Pacucci joined Yale University as a Postdoctoral Research Associate in the Department of Physics.
-In 2019, he became a NOVA Fellow at the Kapteyn Astronomical Institute in the Netherlands, followed by a joint Clay Fellowship and Black Hole Initiative Fellowship at the Center for Astrophysics | Harvard & Smithsonian.
+After completing his Ph.D. in 2016, Pacucci joined Yale University as a Postdoctoral Research Associate in the Department of Physics.
+In 2019, he became a NOVA Fellow at the Kapteyn Astronomical Institute in the Netherlands, followed by a joint Clay Fellowship and Black Hole Initiative Fellowship at the Center for Astrophysics Harvard & Smithsonian.

 In 2025, Pacucci was appointed Staff Astrophysicist at the CfA and became a Senior Member of the Institute for Theory and Computation at Harvard University.

 Pacucci is also active in the international astronomical community.
-He serves as Co-Chair of NASA’s X-ray Science Interest Group within NASA’s Physics of the Cosmos Program.
-He is also a member of the steering committee for the Active Galactic Nuclei Working Group of NASA’s Habitable Worlds Observatory and is part of the science team for the AXIS X-ray mission concept.
+He serves as co-chair of NASA’s X-ray Science Interest Group within NASA's Physics of the Cosmos Program.
+He is also a member of the steering committee for the Active Galactic Nuclei Working Group of NASA's Habitable Worlds Observatory and is part of the science team for the AXIS X-ray mission concept.